 MUS E231 General Music Methods K-12 (2 cr.)
-P: E131 Freshman Colloquium in Music Education; C: EDUC M201 Laboratory/ Field Experience.
+P: E130 Introduction to Music Learning or E131 Freshman Colloquium in Music Education; C: EDUC M201 Laboratory/Field Experience.
 Principles of musical development and curriculum planning applied to the teaching of general music in schools, including special populations.
 The application of computer technologies to the teaching of general music and music appreciation is examined.
 A grade of C+ or higher is required.